snss231/tp/docs/UserGuide.md

 **Format**: `editt INDEX [tn/TASKNAME] [dt/DATETIME, ENDDATETIME*] [z/LINK] [t/TAG]…​`

-* Updates the task at the specified `INDEX`.
+* Edits the task at the specified `INDEX`.
 The index refers to the index number shown in the displayed task list.
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.